-The Terms and Conditions of the Notes are based on English law in effect as at the date of this Offering Memorandum, except for Condition 2 (Status of the Notes) which is based on Bermuda law in effect as at the date of this Offering Memorandum.
-No assurance can be given as to the impact of any possible judicial decision or change in English law, Bermuda law or administrative practice or in the official application or interpretation of English law or Bermuda law after the date of this Offering Memorandum.
+The Terms and Conditions of the Notes are based on English law in effect as at the date of this Offering Memorandum, except for Condition 2 (Status of the Notes) which is based on the law of the Relevant Regulatory Jurisdiction (being, as at the date of this Offering Memorandum, Bermudan law).
+No assurance can be given as to the impact of any possible judicial decision or change in English law, the law of the Relevant Regulatory Jurisdiction or administrative practice or in the official application or interpretation of English law, Bermudan law or the law of other future Relevant Regulatory Jurisdiction after the date of this Offering Memorandum.